snhobbs/freecad-make/README.md

 # FreeCAD-Make

 Build function for FreeCAD projects.
 This is focused on making it easy to issue Releases from FreeCAD Assemblies and a collection of FreeCAD files.
+This is similar in spirit to my kicad-make project [here](www.github.com/snhobbs/kicad-make).

 ## Functions
 ### check-links